galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

 # Import data from InterMine

 > ### {% icon hands_on %} Hands-on: Import
-> 1. Search Galaxy for “InterMine” (not case sensitive; “intermine” is fine too), and click on “InterMine Server” under “Get Data”.
+> 1. Search Galaxy for `InterMine` (not case sensitive; `intermine` is fine too), and click on **InterMine Server** under **Get Data**.
 > 2. This will redirect you to the InterMine registry, which shows a full list of InterMines and the various organisms they support.
-Find an InterMine that has the organism type you’re working with, and > > click on it to redirect to that InterMine
+Find an InterMine that has the organism type you’re working with, and click on it to redirect to that InterMine
 > 3. Once you arrive at your InterMine of choice, run a query as normal - this could be a search, a list results page, a template, or a query in the query builder.
-Eventually you’ll be presented with an > > InterMine results table.
+Eventually you’ll be presented with an InterMine results table.
-> 4. Click on Export (top right).
+> 4. Click on **Export** (top right).
 This will bring up a modal window.
-> 5. Select “Send to Galaxy” and double-check the Galaxy Location is correct.
+> 5. Select **Send to Galaxy** and double-check the *"Galaxy Location"* is correct.
-> 6. Click on the “Send to Galaxy” button on the bottom right of the pop-up window.
+> 6. Click on the **Send to Galaxy** button on the bottom right of the pop-up window.
 >
->    > ### {% icon comment %} Allow popups
+>    > ### {% icon comment %} Enable popups
 >    >
->    > If you get an error when you click on the “Send to Galaxy” button, please make sure to allow popups and try again.
+>    > If you get an error when you click on the **Send to Galaxy** button, please make sure to allow popups and try again.
 >    {: .comment}
 >
 {: .hands_on}